burggraf/dead-or-alive/SQL_Challenge.md

 ### Ignore the fact that this is a PostgreSQL function

 If you don't know anything about `PostgreSQL functions` or the `PLPGSQL` lanaguage, don't worry.
 Just skip the beginning and the end and look at the SQL code in between `begin` and `end`.
-The only think you really need to know is that we're passing a value called `min_score` to this function and using that value in the SQL query.
+The only thing you really need to know is that we're passing a value called `min_score` to this function and using that value in the SQL query.

 ### Writing Difficult SQL INSIDE-OUT